RaInta/National_UFO_Reporting_Center/README.md

 ---

-This is the analysis associated with a Pandas tutorial article (to be published soon!).
+This is the analysis associated with an accompanying [Pandas tutorial article](https://www.accelebrate.com/blog/pandas-monium-analyzing-data-with-the-python-pandas-package).
 This covers the [extraction](./nuforc_spider/README.md) and [analysis of data](ufo_analysis.ipynb) from the National UFO Reporting Center archives in detail.

 Let the analysis begin!